uujfwmnp/happy-pet-basket/README.md

 # happy-pet-basket
-Interacts with Blizzard US WoW API to build a list of a friend's missing pets, that you own.
+Interacts with Blizzard's WoW API to build a list of a friend's missing pets, that you own.

 ### Requirements
 * Python 3.4 or better